dbindel/cs4220-s20/web/syllabus.md

 There will be one midterm and one final exam:

- - Midterm: March 6-10
+ - Midterm: March 6-13
- - Final Exam: TBA
+ - Final Exam: May 4-11

 Both exams are take home.
+A couple points on the final will go toward course evaluation.

 ## Grading

 Your final grade in CS 4220 will be computed from grades on the assignments and exams using the following weights:

- - Participation: 5%
+ - Class work: 10%
  - Homework: 6% times 5 homeworks (best of 6)
  - Projects: 10% times 3 projects
  - Midterm: 15%
- - Final: 20%
+ - Final: 15%

 ## Course policies